-All new graduate students should plan to be in town and ready to participate in departmental activities by August 16, 2017.
+All new graduate students should plan to be in town and ready to participate in departmental activities by August 16, 2018.
 All assistantship and fellowship appointments officially begin on that date.
-A more specific schedule will be sent out later, but for now be aware that Director of Graduate Study Leanne Knobloch will hold two required orientation meetings for all new graduate students on August 21 and August 25.
-In addition, if you hold a teaching assistantship, you will also participate in a required, multi-day teaching orientation that will occur between August 17-25, 2017.
+A more specific schedule will be sent out later, but for now, please be aware that you will be attending (1) orientation meetings for the graduate program, and (2) teaching training sessions (if you hold a teaching assistantship).

 I Have Registered and Reviewed the Graduate Handbook: What Else Do I Need To Do?